RedHat-UX/red-hat-design-system/docs/accessibility/design.md

 ### Videos

-Designers must provide ways to pause or mute video content if the video:
+Designers must provide ways to pause and/or mute video content if the video:

 - Has no audio and lasts longer than five seconds, *or*
 - Has audio and lasts longer than three seconds.

 These guidelines apply whether or not the video autoplays.

-Most video players have caption controls built-in, and designers will not typically be responsible for creating captions.
+Most video players have caption controls built in, and designers will not typically be responsible for creating captions.
 However, designers will have to show text or audio descriptions for any embedded videos if essential information isn’t also conveyed through audio.

 ### Audio